Online Degree Programs Available in Pharmacology

 Pharmacists work mostly in retail pharmacies and hospitals, where they distribute medications to individuals based on doctors' prescriptions.
 They keep confidential records of each patient in order to prevent dangerous combinations of prescription drugs and to help track patients' progress and adherence to a treatment plan.
 In the United States, practicing pharmacists must possess a Pharm.D. degree, which is awarded after at least two years of specific professional study of pharmacology and pharmacy practices.

 Although there is no corresponding requirement to become a Pharmacy Technician or a Pharmacy Aide, the sensitive material involved is why most employers prefer to hire individuals with formal training.
 Pharmacy technicians support pharmacists by measuring and labeling medication and communicating directly with customers during drop-off and pick-up.
 They may be responsible for updating records and filling out insurance forms.
-An associate's degree in Pharmacy will prepare students with a two-pronged approach: The technical aspect of dispensing drugs, and the softer side of guiding patients on their journey towards optimal health.
+An online pharmacology degree will prepare students with a two-pronged approach: The technical aspect of dispensing drugs, and the softer side of guiding patients on their journey towards optimal health.

 Salaries in this field are relatively high, with the drawback being that pharmacy professionals generally work nights, weekends, and holidays.